IBM/knative101/workshop/exercise-5/README.md

 	kubectl edit cm config-domain --namespace knative-serving
 	```

-3. Change all instances of `example.com` to your ingress subdomain, which should look something like: `bmv-knative.us-east.containers.appdomain.cloud`.
-There should be two instances of `example.com`, one under `data` and one under `annotations`.
+3. Change all instances of `example.com` to your ingress subdomain, which should look something like: `mycluster6.us-south.containers.appdomain.cloud`.
+There should be one instance of `example.com` under `data`.
 New Knative applications will now be assigned a route with this host, rather than `example.com`.

 ### Forward specific requests coming into IKS ingress to the Knative Ingress Gateway

 1. When requests come in to our fibonacci application through the ingress subdomain, we want them to be forwarded to the Knative ingress gateway.
-Update the `forward-ingress.yaml` file with your own ingress subdomain, prepended with `fib-knative.default`.
+Edit the `forward-ingress.yaml` file with your own ingress subdomain, prepended with `fib-knative.default`.
 Remember that the fully qualified domain name for a route has the following form: `{route}.{namespace}.{domain}`.

 The file should look something like: